 In 2010, when ODFW and Wildlife Services violated the wolf conservation plan - as well as state and federal laws - we took them to court and insisted they follow the rules.
 The lawsuit resulted in Wildlife Services voluntarily suspending its wolf hunt (36, 49, 50).
 When the state began bending to political pressure by ignoring major portions of the wolf plan that prioritize conservation and education and instead focused on assuaging anti-wolf interests and killing wolves at the request of the livestock industry, we challenged the state’s wolf killing program.
 In 2011, a judge agreed ODFW was violating its own laws and suspended its authority to kill endangered wolves (82).

 Wolves are wide-ranging animals.
-With less than 30 known animals in the state, Oregon is still dependent on healthy wolf populations in neighboring states to repopulate and mix with Oregon’s.
+With less than 150 wolves in the state, Oregon is still dependent on healthy wolf populations in neighboring states to repopulate and mix with Oregon’s.
 For long-term recovery of wolves, populations need to be interconnected and healthy (51, 52).
 When wolves are mismanaged in neighboring states, it seriously jeopardizes recovery here.

 What happens in Oregon also matters in other states.
 California’s first wolf made headlines when he crossed the border from Oregon, and at least one pack spends time in both Washington and Oregon.
 70% of Oregonians supported wolf recovery in 2005 (26), and that number has likely increased (ODFW public record).
 Though our wolf recovery plan is far from perfect, it is much better than those in Montana, Idaho, and Wyoming.
 By supporting a plan at least as strong as Oregon’s we can show that wolves and humans can coexist.